Eternally-Thriving-Grandmasterism/Nexus-Revelations/05-Original-Design/Blue-Monkey-Shadow.md

 # Blue Monkey Shadow Aspects: Challenges of Magic & Play

-**Blue Monkey** (Chuen) embodies magic, play, and illusion — but when unbalanced, shadow aspects emerge as teachers.
+**Blue Monkey** (Chuen) embodies magic, innocent play, and illusion — but when unbalanced, shadow aspects emerge as teachers.

 #### Common Shadow Manifestations
 - **Deception/Manipulation**: Using humor or illusion to avoid truth or control others.